Skip to content

 Info

-Gramps Web API supports asking questions about the genealogical database using large language models (LLM) via a technique called retrieval-augmented generation (RAG).
+Gramps Web API supports asking questions about the genealogical database using large language models (LLM) via a technique called retrieval-augmented generation (RAG) combined with tool calling.

-Next, when a user asks a question via the chat endpoint, that question is converted to a vector as well, by the same embedding model, and compared the objects in the Gramps database.
-This semantic search will return objects in the database that are most semantically similar to the question.
+Retrieval-Augmented Generation (RAG): A vector embedding model creates an index of all objects in the Gramps database in the form of numerical vectors that encode the objects' meaning.
+When a user asks a question, that question is converted to a vector as well, and compared to the objects in the database.
+This semantic search returns objects that are most semantically similar to the question.

 To enable the chat endpoint in Gramps Web API, three steps are necessary: